Aspin House |

 Peter Pond's Fort

-An independent British trade post on the Athabasca River at the Embarras River.
+An independent British trade post on the Athabasca River at the Embarras River portage.
+Ross was killed by Peter Pond (or one of his servants) in early 1787.

 A Hudson's Bay Co. post at the mouth of the Old Fort River, on the southern shore of Lake Athabasca.
-This post may have also been used by American fur traders at one time (date ?).
+This post may have also been used as a wintering post by American fur traders at one time (date ?).

 Originally established at Old Fort Bay by fur trader Roderick Mackenzie of the North West Company.
 His cousin Sir Alexander Mackenzie departed from this post on an expedition which led to the discovery of the Mackenzie River in the Northwest Territories in 1789.
-Relocated in 1800.
-The HBC took over the post in 1822.
+Relocated in 1804 to its present site, but the original site continued to be used until 1820.
 No remaining above-ground structures from the original post.
+The HBC took over the new post in 1822 (HBC records end 1927).
 The post was rebuilt and expanded in 1872.
 The Fort Chipewyan Bicentennial Museum is in a recreated 1870's era Hudson's Bay Co. store (admission fee), located at 109 Mackenzie Ave..
 See also History of Fort Chipewyan from Alberta Online Encyclopedia

 The NWMP established a post here in 1897.

-The Hudson's Bay Company established Nottingham House (1802 - 1808) on English Island to compete with the NWC.
+The Hudson's Bay Company originally established Nottingham House (1802 - 1808), under Peter Fidler, on English Island to compete with the NWCo..

 Fort Wedderburn